 The carpal tunnel is a narrow, tunnel-like structure in the wrist.
 The bottom and sides of this tunnel are formed by wrist (carpal) bones.
-The top of the tunnel is covered by a strong band of connective tissue called the transverse carpal ligament.
+The top of the tunnel is covered by a strong and of connective tissues called the transverse carpal ligament.
 The median nerve travels from the forearm into the hand through this tunnel in the wrist.
 Contact us today to learn more.

-Carpal tunnel syndrome occurs when the tissues surrounding the flexor tendons in the wrist swell and put pressure on the median nerve.
-These tissues are called the synovium.
+Carpal tunnel syndrome occurs when the tissues surrounding the flexor tendons in the wrist well and put pressure on the median nerve.
+Thes tissues are called synovium.
 The synovium lubricates the tendons and makes it easier to move the fingers.
-This swelling of the synovium narrows the confined space of the carpal tunnel, and over time, crowds the nerve.
+Swelling of the synovium narrows the confined space of the carpal tunnel and over time, crowds the nerve.

 Carpal tunnel syndrome is caused by pressure on the median nerve traveling through the carpal tunnel.
 Many things contribute to the development of carpal tunnel syndrome.
 If any of these contributors of carpal tunnel pertains to you and you have pain in your wrists, contact us to schedule an appointment for the most innovative cryo treatments and active release techniques in your area.

 - Heredity Factors Are Most Important Contributors– Carpal Tunnels Are Smaller In Some People And This Trait Can Run In Your Family